-Diabetes can also limit the feeling in your extremities, which is a key sign of circulation problems and that a doctor visit should be planned.
+Diabetes can also limit the feeling in your extremities, which is a key sign of circulation problems.
 Though it is often associated with sugar levels, diabetes can cause serious cramping in your legs, whether you are exercising or not as a results of poor circulation.

 Obesity is another reason for circulation problems because excess weight and stress on blood vessels limit blood flow throughout the body.
 High blood pressure can also arise as a result, causing health issues as well as circulation problems.